 In 1773, Weishaupt’s godfather used his great influence at the University of Ingolstadt to place his godson as chair of canon law.
 At that time, the institution was under heavy Jesuitical dominance and that particular position was traditionally held by influential Jesuits.
 Weishaupt’s growing embrace of Age of Enlightenment philosophies placed him at odds with the Jesuits and all kinds of political drama ensued.
 Despite this fact, Weishaupt learned a lot from the Jesuit’s organization and their subversive methods to obtain power.
-It is during this time that the idea of a Secret Soceity began to enter Weishaupt’s thoughts.
+It is during this time that the idea of a Secret Society began to enter Weishaupt’s thoughts.

 While some authors believe that the Jesuits (who were suppressed by papal bull in 1773) used Weishaupt to perpetuate their rule, others state that he was seeking to overthrow their powerful hold on Bavarian.
 On a wider scale, he was convinced that the world would profit from the overthrow of all governmental and religious institutions in the world to replace them by a world-wide, yet secretive, committee of “initiates”.
-To acheive his aims, he would use Jesuit methods against the Jesuits.
+To achieve his aims, he would use Jesuit methods against the Jesuits.

 As Weishaupt pursued his studies, he also became knowledgeable in occult mysteries and Hermetism.
 He recognized the attractive power of this mysterious knowledge and understood that Masonic lodges would be the ideal venue to propagate his views.
-He therefore sought to become a Freemason, but was quickly disenchanted with the idea.
+He, therefore, sought to become a Freemason but was quickly disenchanted with the idea.

 “His imagination having taken heat from his reflections upon the attractive power of the Eleusinian mysteries and the influence exerted by the secret cult of the Pythagoreans, it was first in Weishaupt’s thought to seek in the Masonic institutions of the day the opportunity he coveted for the propagation of his views.
 From this, original intention, however, he was soon diverted, in part because of the difficulty he experienced in commanding sufficient funds to gain admission to a lodge of Masons, in part because his study of such Masonic books as came into his hands persuaded him that the “mysteries” of Freemasonry were too puerile and too readily accessible to the general public to make them worthwhile”.
-6
+[6.
+Stauffer, Op.
+Cit.]

-Weishaupt soon realized that, to achieve his aims, it would be necessary for him to create his own secretive group, composed of powerful individuals who would embrace his views and help him propagate them.
+Weishaupt soon realized that to achieve his aims, it would be necessary for him to create his own secretive group, composed of powerful individuals who would embrace his views and help him propagate them.

 “He deemed it necessary, therefore, to launch out on independent lines.
 He would form a model secret organization, comprising “schools of wisdom,” concealed from the gaze of the world behind walls of seclusion and mystery, wherein those truths which the folly and egotism of the priests banned from the public chairs of education might be taught with perfect freedom to susceptible youths.”
-7
+[7.
+Ibid.]

 The goal of Weishaupt’s organization was simple yet monumental: to overthrow all political and religious institutions in order to replace it with a group of Illuminati initiates.
 According to him “universal happiness complete and rapid could be achieved by disposing of hierarchy, rank and riches.
 Princes and nations will disappear without violence from the earth; the human race will become one family; the world will be the abode of reasonable men”.
 On May 1, 1776, the Order of the Illuminati was founded.